WootingKb/wooting-rgb-sdk/README.md

 ## Example

-For examples check out the [wootdev website](https://dev.wooting.nl)
+For examples check out the [wootdev website](https://dev.wooting.nl).

 ## Keyboard Matrix
-Keyboard matrix with rows and columns
+Keyboard matrix with rows and columns:
 ![Keyboard Matrix Row Columns](resources/keyboard-matrix-rows-columns.png)

 ## License

-This project is licensed under the Apache License 2.0 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache License 2.0 License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments